agardnerIT/site/_posts/2021/2021-09-04-getting-started-with-keptn.md

 It's **very** easy to get started with Keptn.
 Keptn is designed so that you can provide your own tooling.
 You decide the best tool for the job and Keptn handles the rest.

 Is there a service you'd like to use with Keptn?
 Join the [Keptn community on Slack](https://slack.keptn.sh) and suggest an integration.
-I'm on there too - tag me and I'll help out.
+I'm on there too - tag me and I'll help out.b